Ice Bulletins (and Warnings) and Iceberg Bulletins

 These outlooks give an indication of the expected timing of the ice breakup in the Arctic or freeze-up in the south for the season.
 The Great Lakes and the North American Arctic Waters Seasonal Outlooks are issued in partnership with the US National Ice Center under the North American Ice Service).
 These outlooks are not updated or amended and are removed from the website after 30 days.

 |Gulf of St. Lawrence and East Newfoundland Waters||December|

 To view the latest outlooks, please visit our "Product Search" page.

 These outlooks describe the general advance or retreat of ice in a region over a 30-day period.
 They also describe ice stage of development and identify areas and time periods in which conditions are expected to be more or less favorable than normal.
 They are issued on the third business day following the 1st and 15th of each month.

-Each outlook is issued by the CIS in text format.
-In addition, the Hudson and Foxe, Eastern and Northern Arctic, Western and Central Arctic, and Great Lakes forecasts are also issued by the North American Ice Service (NAIS) in a graphic format.
+Each outlook is issued by the Canadian Ice Service in text format.
+In addition, the Hudson and Foxe, Eastern and Northern Arctic, Western and Central Arctic, and Great Lakes forecasts are also issued by the North American Ice Service in a graphic format.

 These outlooks help shipping agencies and mariners plan their marine operations up to 30 days in advance.

 |FECN17 - Gulf of St. Lawrence||December to May||Latest|

 |FECN18 - East Newfoundland and Labrador||December to June||Latest|

 |FECN14 - Western and Central Arctic||June to October||Latest|